lukapopijac/pocket-cube-optimal-solver/README.md

 	7! * 3^6 = 3674160

-This is fairly small about of states and it can be easily saved in computer memory, in which case the search algorithm becomes trivial.
+This is fairly small amount of states and it can be easily saved in computer memory, in which case the search algorithm becomes trivial.
 As the purpose of this experiment was to try different search algorithms, the amount of memory was limited intentionally.